micahpaul/micahpaul.github.io/brendan/readme.md

 They then went on board their vessel, and having given and received parting blessings, they proceeded on their voyage.

-## X: *They spend the Easter vigil on a mysterious island; Brendan's companions are surprised by its nature; they meet Iasconius*

 When they drew nigh to the nearest island, the boat stopped ere they reached a landing-place.
 And the saint ordered the brethren to get out into the sea, and make the vessel fast, stem and stern, until they came to some harbour.
 There was no grass on the island, very little wood, and no sand on the shore.

 While the brethren spent the night in prayer outside the vessel, the saint remained in it, for he knew well what manner of island was this; but he wished not to tell the brethren, lest they might be too much afraid.